amiorin/desperate-feynman/README.md

 ## Intro
-Try OpenMetadata with Starburst and SingleStore
+Try OpenMetadata with Starburst and MySQL

 ```shell
 # Downloads all software